kerezsiz42/scanner-operator2/README.md

 # ...
 ```

-To the the WebSocket connection we can define `GetSubscribe`, which handles WebSocket connections for a server.
+To handle the WebSocket connection, we can define `GetSubscribe`, which manages WebSocket connections for a server.
 It upgrades an HTTP request to a WebSocket connection using `s.upgrader.Upgrade`, and if an error occurs, it logs the error and exits.
 Once the connection is successfully established, the function enters a loop where it sends the message "hello" to the client every 3 seconds using `c.WriteMessage`.
 If writing to the WebSocket connection fails, it logs the error and breaks the loop.
 The connection is closed once the function completes, thanks to the `defer c.Close()` statement.

 ```go
 // internal/server/server.go